Office of the Registrar

 • One course in ancient history, selected from CLST 11.x, 14, 15, 17, 18, 19.
 This course helps establish a general knowledge of ancient Greek and Roman history and introduces students to historical methodologies.

-• One course in ancient Greek or Latin numbered 10 or higher (excluding Greek 11).
+• One course in ancient Greek or Latin numbered 10 or higher.

 • Completion of Culminating Experience requirement.